zamzambadruzaman/big-data-engineering-indonesia/README.md

 * [SeaweedFS](https://github.com/chrislusf/seaweedfs) Seaweed-FS is a simple and highly scalable distributed file system.
 There are two objectives: to store billions of files! to serve the files fast!
 Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
 Similar to the word "NoSQL", you can call it as "NoFS".
 * [S3QL](https://github.com/s3ql/s3ql/) S3QL is a file system that stores all its data online using storage services like Google Storage, Amazon S3, or OpenStack.
 * [LizardFS](https://lizardfs.com/) LizardFS Software Defined Storage is a distributed, parallel, scalable, fault-tolerant, Geo-Redundant and highly available file system.
+* [Minio](https://github.com/minio/minio) High Performance Object Storage released under Apache License v2.0.
+It is API compatible with Amazon S3 cloud storage service.
+* [Ozone](https://github.com/apache/hadoop-ozone) Ozone is a scalable, redundant, and distributed object store for Hadoop.
+Apart from scaling to billions of objects of varying sizes, Ozone can function effectively in containerized environments such as Kubernetes and YARN.

 # Batch Processing
 * [Hadoop MapReduce](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html) Hadoop MapReduce is a software framework for easily writing applications which process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner